Bible Study Methods and Hermeneutics

 Field Study of the Bible

-A historical-geographical study of biblical sites in the Mediterranean world during a field trip.
+A historical-geographical study of biblical sites in Israel during a field trip.
 One hour of credit is given for each week in the field up to 3 hours.
 May also be credited in the Department of Old Testament Studies or the Department of New Testament Studies.
+1–3 hours.

 Argument of OT Books